Classport: Designing Runtime Dependency Introspection for Java: Design of

 \subsubsection{\Retriever as Java agent using the Instrumentation API}

 The \retriever is a Java agent attached to the JVM.
 The goal of the \retriever is to add code that extracts the dependency annotations.
 To achieve this, we instrument the methods of the application under study using code transformation.
 Each time an instrumented method is executed, the extraction logic is triggered, storing the current dependency GAV in a set.
 To maintain a low overhead, not every method is instrumented.
-Specifically, since our objective is to have a list of used dependencies, once a dependency GAV is identified and stored in the set, the subsequent methods belonging to that dependency are no longer instrumented.
-This allows us to drastically reduce the overhead, without modifying the output of \tool.
+The \retriever intercepts each class at load time, before it is first used.
+It reads the \texttt{@ClassportInfo} annotation and checks whether the corresponding GAV is already present in an in-memory set.
+If not, it rewrites the class bytecode to insert a small recording snippet at each method entry.
+If the GAV is already recorded, the class is left uninstrumented.
+Each class is therefore loaded exactly once, and no previously instrumented bytecode is ever modified again.
+This allows us 1) to drastically reduce the overhead and 2) returns the exact set of dependencies used during execution.
 Finally, after execution of the workload, \Retriever writes the resulting set of dependency GAVs into a CSV file.

+While the embedded \texttt{@ClassportInfo} annotations can be read via plain reflection, a Java-agent approach is preferable for two reasons.
+First, no application modification is required.
+Reflection can read annotations at runtime but would require adding explicit calls such as \texttt{\path{clazz.getAnnotation(}} \texttt{\path{ClassportInfo.class)}} to the application source, with the developer knowing in advance which classes to inspect.
+The \retriever attaches to the JVM at startup and transparently intercepts any application without source-level changes.
+Second, the \retriever performs execution tracking rather than static enumeration.
+A dependency is recorded only when one of its methods is actually executed, identifying the subset of dependencies that are genuinely reachable during a given workload.
+Plain reflection cannot construct this set because reflection APIs hard code the set of classes to inspect.